-\subsection{Industrial Internet-of-Things Networks}
+\subsubsection{Industrial Internet-of-Things Networks}

 The agents in IIoT systems differ from other applications in two main features: light computational capability and limited energy budget.
-Consequently, energy-efficient communications will be the first design criteria for IIoT applications.
-Meanwhile, IIoT systems usually demand timely decision-making actions and consequently stringent latency, which contradict to the energy-efficiency target.
+Consequently, energy-efficient communications is expected to be the first design criteria for IIoT applications.
+Meanwhile, IIoT systems usually demand timely decision-making actions and consequently stringent latency, which contradicts to the energy-efficiency target.
 This trade-off between energy efficiency and reliability asks for new design method for IIoT networks.
-Ultra-reliable low latency communications (URLLC) is a promising solution for designing the communications in multi-agent IIoT systems.
+URLLC is a promising solution for designing the communications in multi-agent IIoT systems.
 However, the current URLLC design does not take into account the requirements for the learning process.
-Therefore, the URLLC property should be jointly considered with the action policies with regard to the energy can computation capacities of IIoT nodes.
+Therefore, the URLLC property should be jointly considered with the action policies considering the energy and computation capacities of IIoT nodes.

-\subsection{UAV Communications Networks}
+\subsubsection{UAV Communications Networks}